 - You can use Siri to add information to notes.
 For example, one note might contain business expenses.
 You can have Siri add amounts to it as you remember them.

 - Siri lacks any verbal command that allows you to delete a line that you’ve just dictated, so if you do make a mistake, you have to do that manually.
 This is surprising since Dragon Dictate for Mac includes this ability.
 So although this ability is not yet present, it may be included at a future date.

 Ever feel like you have your best ideas at the worst times?
 Use Siri before you lose them.
 Tweet this

 - Improve your network relationship management: Once you understand how to use Siri for dictation, you can start dictating information that will be useful to managing her relationships.

-- Open the Contactually mobile app and dictate new information about your contacts directly into the app.
-This is a big one.
+- Dictate your thoughts directly into your contacts.
 In a busy day, you can preserve those precious details about a new contact that we lose so quickly.

 - Use Siri to send notes to Evernote: If you use Evernote a lot, did you know you can email your thoughts directly to Evernote?
 A useful guide for that can be found here.

 Artificial Intelligence (AI) is getting better, but it still has huge limitations.
 Albert Einstein famously observed, “Any fool can know.
 The point is to understand.”
 Siri is an excellent tool for organizing information.
 She can give you the temperature outside or directions to a business.
 For example, if I ask Siri, “Do I need a jacket today?”
 She’s been programmed with enough knowledge to offer you the temperature and percent chance of precipitation, but she is unable to interpret it for you.